xanimal37/EventTrackerProject/README.md

 - what their blood lead level is when admitted (especially for birds but possibly other animals)
 - more tbd...

-This app lacks a front end and all results are formatted as JSON.

 ## Entities
 - Animal (CREATE, UPDATE, DELETE, GET BY ID, GET ALL, SEARCH BY NICKNAME, GET ALL ANIMALS OF SPECIES) -- three most recent arrivals